mehulagg/gitlab/doc/user/packages/container_registry/index.md

 You can search, sort, filter, and [delete](#delete-images-from-within-gitlab) containers on this page.

-Only members of the project or group can access a project's Container Registry.
+Only members of the project or group can access a private project's Container Registry.

 If a project is public, so is the Container Registry.